The Weeping Willow, Barrow

 The Queen's Head Hawkedon

-The Queen’s Head is an award-winning 15th Century Free House in the picturesque conservation village of Hawkedon, just 18 minutes from Bury St Edmunds.
+The Queen’s Head is an award-winning 15th Century Free House in the picturesque conservation village of Hawkedon, just 10 miles from Bury St Edmunds.

 A former coaching inn it remains full of unique character and charm gloriously unaffected by the ravages of time, with low timbered ceilings, flagstone floors, scrubbed pine tables and inglenook fireplaces sporting blazing log fires.
 The atmosphere is relaxed with a lively local ambience.

 There is a superb selection of cask conditioned ales, traditional ciders, an extensive fine wine list and an excellent and imaginative seasonal menu on offer.
 Please take a look at our web-site for the bar and restaurant opening hours.

 Find out more at The Queen's Head's website.